solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

--   `run()`: Sets environment for running the proposal.
-[Refer](../overview/architecture/proposal-functions.md#run-function) for detailed explanation.
-It sets `addresses`, `primaryForkId` and `governor` and calls `super.run()` to run proposal lifecycle.
-In this function, `primaryForkId` is set to `sepolia` and selecting the fork for running proposal.
-Next `addresses` object is set by reading `addresses.json` file. `addresses` contract state is persisted accross forks using `vm.makePersistent()`.
-Governor bravo contract is set using `setGovernor` that will be used to check onchain calldata and simulate the proposal.
+-   `run()`: Sets up the environment for running the proposal.
+It sets `addresses`, `primaryForkId`, and `governor`, and then calls `super.run()` to execute the proposal lifecycle.
+In this function, `primaryForkId` is set to `sepolia` for executing the proposal.
+Next, the `addresses` object is set by reading from the `addresses.json` file.
+The state of the `addresses` contract is persisted across forks using `vm.makePersistent()`.
+Governor Bravo's contract address is set using `setGovernor`, which is utilized for simulating the proposal and checking on-chain proposal state.

     ```solidity
     function run() public override {